Template Management¶

 - Snapshots the branch's merged filestore

-- Unmounts all overlay filesystems across active environments
+- Unmounts the overlay filesystems of other active environments on this template (keeping their

 Reloading a Template¶